 - Miranda and Connomore in Thracia 776.
 Her ending only says she married "a certain knight", but the only one who fits in such a description is Connomore.
 Also, Olwen and Fred.

 - Fire Emblem Elibe: In Binding Blade, Clarine's Well, Excuse Me, Princess! nature brings this up in her supports with Lance.
-In the meantime, her older brother Klein manages to genderflip this with the Pegasus Knight Tate.
+In the meantime, her older brother Klein manages to genderflip this with the Pegasus Knight Thite.

 - Kyo Kusanagi and his girlfriend Yuki in The King of Fighters's Orochi Saga.
 More specifically, in KOF 97 since it reveals that Yuki is the last descendant of one of the Eight Kushinadas, a group of legendary Barrier Maidens who were ritually sacrificed to bring back Orochi into this world - save for one, which totally ruined the awakening ritual.
 1800 years later, Yuki becomes a target of the Orochis who now want to re-awaken Orochi itself; her boyfriend Kyo learns about it from Yashiro, Shermie and Chris, and he is NOT pleased.
 In the Sacred Treasure Team's ending, when Kyo is contacted by the spirit of the Yasakani, the other thing they ask him for (aside of sealing Orochi with Iori and Chizuru) is to protect "Kushinada" aka Yuki.
 He does both things, and Yuki is saved.

 - It also looks like Kensou really wants to be like this with Athena.
 (On the other hand, Athena isn't exactly thrilled as she's an Action Girl already and cares for him as a friend only).
-In Athena Awakening From The Ordinary Life, he even refers to himself as "Athena's Knight" and tries to help her as much as possible, despite not having any powers in that continuity.
+In Athena: Awakening from the Ordinary Life, he even refers to himself as "Athena's Knight" and tries to help her as much as possible, despite not having any powers in that continuity.

-- In Tales Of Symphonia Collette serves as the Bright Lady who wants to save the world and Lloyd is the White Knight that wants to protect her from everybody, including herself.
+- In Tales of Symphonia Collette serves as the Bright Lady who wants to save the world and Lloyd is the White Knight that wants to protect her from everybody, including herself.

 - Alistair, in Dragon Age: Origins, will behave this way toward a female Warden if his romance arc is pursued.
 The relationship is really more like Knight and Knight, but he acts like a White Knight in the service of a Bright Lady.

-- Star Wars: The Old Republic: Corso Riggs wants to be this for a female Smuggler, but the Smuggler isn't terribly ladylike.
-Male Smugglers can try being this for Risha, but she doesn't really buy it.
+- Corso Riggs wants to be this for the female Smuggler, but the Smuggler isn't terribly ladylike.
+A male Smuggler can try being this for Risha, but she doesn't really buy it.

-- Pit and Palutena in Kid Icarus Uprising.
+- Pit and Palutena in Kid Icarus: Uprising.
 Granted, she does occasionally like to tease him, but Pit's main motivation is his service to "Lady Palutena" and her ideals of light and goodness - even when others disparage him for acting like little more than an errand boy (though he's in fact captain of her guard).